Haystack-Reviews/android-rating-library-tester/README.md

 Users that love your app will give you high ratings.
 This leads to more installs.

-While working on apps previously, I wrote custom rating prompt code.
+While developing apps, I usually write custom rating prompt code.

 With this app, you can experiment with different rating libraries to avoid re-writing this type of code.